FORT HILL BRANCH RAIL TRAIL:

 Take exit 1 off I-91to Route 5 north.
 Continue straight on Route 119, crossing over the Connecticut River into NH.

-To Start from the Brattleboro Road parking lot; After 4.9 miles turn right at a dirt road to the parking lot.
+To Start from the Brattleboro Road parking lot [Center Section]; After 4.9 miles turn right at a dirt road to the parking lot.
 If you come to a pond on your right you went to far.

-To Start from the Northfield Road parking lot; Continue south on Route 119.
+To Start from the Northfield Road parking lot [Southern End]; Continue south on Route 119.
 Turn right after 6.7 miles along Route 63 south.
 After 2 miles you'll come to the parking lot on your right.

-Starting from the Northfield Road parking lot; The trail is reached by exiting the parking lot and heading right to the trailhead.
+Starting from the Northfield Road parking lot [Southern End]; The trail is reached by exiting the parking lot and heading right to the trailhead.

 Note; Across the road is the trailhead for the Ashuelot Rail Trail .

-Just past the gate you'll come to the old rail bed where you head north along a well shaded trail.
-The trail surface consists of hard packed dirt, grass & gravel.
-You get your first views of the Connecticut River after a 1/4 mile.
+Just past the gate you'll come to the old rail bed where you head North along a well shaded trail.
+The Fort Hill Branch Rail Trail surface consists of hard packed dirt, grass & gravel.
+You get your first views of the Connecticut River after a 0.25 miles.
 Cross an old RR bridge over the Ashuelot River at 1.3 miles followed by a small bridge over a culvert at 1.8 miles.
 As you pass through several wide cuts the trail improves a bit.
 Views of the Yankee Nuclear Power Station across the river in Vermont.
 Pass by a gate at 2.9 miles and you'll now travel along a gravel road.
 To your right is the Prospect St boat launch.
 Follow the road across a causeway to another gate at 3.6 miles.
 To your right is the Brattleboro Road parking lot.
 This is as far as I traveled.
-The trail continues north traveling between Brattleboro Rd and the Connecticut River.
-The trail crosses Ash Swamp Brook, then eventuall ends after 8.9 miles at an old iron RR trestle bridge over the river to Brattleboro, VT.
+The trail continues North traveling between Brattleboro Rd and the Connecticut River.
+The trail crosses Ash Swamp Brook, then eventually ends after 8.9 miles at an old iron RR trestle bridge over the river to Brattleboro, VT.
 Warning: The bridge has not been renovated and contains large gaps between the ties.